Ryan Gattis shares how day-to-day life in the LA neighbourhoods that Hollywood avoids inspired his new novel, Safe.

 There’s a saying in Los Angeles: “Don’t go south of the ten.”
 It refers to the 10 Freeway, which bisects the county, ending in West L.A., effectively separating north and south.
 Traditionally, North (Pasadena, The Valley) and West (Beverly Hills, Santa Monica) are considered desirable; South and East are not.

 I live well south of the 10, and it’s where my stories almost exclusively take place, because I rarely see these places on-screen, and if they are, they’re rarely respected.
 South Central, in Hollywood’s imagination, has always been a place for villains, and few heroes.

-In Safe, the narrator known as Ghost has breakfast in Rancho Dominguez.
+the narrator known as Ghost has breakfast in Rancho Dominguez.
 In the East Compton neighborhood where Venus and Serena Williams first learned to play tennis, Tamalería La Doña is a place where men shuck corn and women shape tamales: